IbukiMina/ADS-Fall2023-Project5-AirlinePassengerSatisfaction-Group1/README.md

 + Team 1
 + Projec title: **Airline Passenger Satisfaction**
 + Team members
-	+ Lia Cho
+	+ Lia Cho (lc3683)
-	+ Chencan Zou
+	+ Chencan Zou (cz2675)
-	+ Yufei Wang
+	+ Yufei Wang (yw372)
-	+ Shreya Verma
+	+ Shreya Verma (sv2631)
-	+ Nashita Rahman
+	+ Nashita Rahman (nfr2111)
-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: We conduct a series of prediction models to determine the best fit model for predicting airline customer satisfaction.
+We utilize an airline passenger satistfaction survey to determine which factors lead to a satisfied, and likewise disatisfied customer.
+To predict customer satisfaction, we use five different models, the Random Forest classifier, XG Boost, KNN, Ada Boost, and Gradient Boosting.
+We employed these methods and compared their accuracy to determine the best fit for prediction.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.